-Artist Paolo Cirio is joined in conversation by Christiane Paul, Professor in the School of Media Studies at Parsons/The New School.
+Artist Paolo Cirio is joined in conversation by Christiane Paul, Professor in the School of Media Studies at Parsons/The New School and Adjunct Curator of Digital Art at the Whitney Museum.
 Their discussion will explore Cirio’s new artists’ book SOCIALITY: The Coloring Book of Technology for Social Manipulation, addressing the intersection of technology and legal systems, and examining the discriminatory bias found within the patents and copyrights taken out by social media companies.

 Human sociality is affected by devices subtly designed to program behaviors and profile citizens.
 SOCIALITY contains over 250 selected patents Cirio found by sifting through over 20,000 inventions he published on the website https://sociality.today.
 The artist organized the patents into chapters such as Discrimination, Polarization, Addiction, Deception, Targeting, Control, and Surveillance.
 With this artwork, Cirio exposes inventions that employ devious psychological and profiling tactics through artificial intelligence, algorithms, data mining, and user interfaces.